dynomake/dynomake/README.md

 ---

 ### :man_technologist: Information about me :
-* I'm a Java Junior (maybe Middle) Developer.
+* I'm a Java Middle Developer.
-* I has writing plugins for Bukkit/BungeeCord/Velocity, and others systems.
+* I has writing plugins for Bukkit, BungeeCord, Velocity, and others systems.

 ---